shubham-dev-tiwari/shubham-dev-tiwari/README.md

-Got it!
-I'll use high-quality **dark-themed GIFs** that suit the tech/dev vibe you're aiming for and fix the layout to be visually engaging.
-Here's the refined version with **dark-themed GIFs** and a better alignment for a modern, professional look.
+It seems like the GIFs and content may not be displaying correctly due to incorrect URLs or external issues.
+Let me fix this by using stable, working dark-themed GIFs.
+Here's an updated version with more reliable sources for the GIFs and improved markdown:

 ---